 Stock trading versus futures trading: Each pose intriguing possibilities.
 But although stocks and futures share some common ground, they differ in several ways that investors should understand before diving in.

 If you buy shares of stock, you’re purchasing partial ownership of a company, with the exact portion depending on the company’s total number of stock shares issued.
 For example, an investor who buys 1,000 shares of a company that has 1 million shares outstanding owns 0.1% of the company.

 Owning shares of stock confers voting rights on some company affairs and the right to attend the company’s annual shareholder meeting.
-Your shares represent a tangible ownership of the company’s assets and a claim on its future earnings (typically reported on a per-share basis).
+Your shares represent ownership of the company’s assets and a right to benefit from its future earnings (typically reported on a per-share basis).
 Some companies may also pay investors a quarterly or annual dividend, which is a proportion of the company’s funds distributed to shareholders.

 A futures contract is a legally binding agreement to buy or sell a standardized asset on a specific date or during a specific month.
 Futures contracts are “standardized,” or effectively interchangeable, and spell out certain contract specifications, including:

 Some of the most widely traded futures contracts are based on major commodities, such as crude oil, corn, gold, and soybeans; others are based on stock indexes, such as the S&P 500, or on interest rates—10-year Treasuries, for example.
 It’s also important to note that futures trading involves substantial risk and is not appropriate for all investors.

 Major stock exchanges, such as the Nasdaq and NYSE, provide a central forum for buyers and sellers to gather.
 With futures, U.S. trading occurs through exchanges like the Chicago-based CME Group (formerly, the Chicago Mercantile Exchange), the ICE (Intercontinental Exchange), and Cboe (Chicago Board Options Exchange).
 With both futures and stocks, nearly all trading is done electronically.